Jkwok0714/Thesis-Messages/README.md

 - `avgResponseTime` Average time user takes to respond to a message
 - `avgResponseLength` Average length of the responses sent by user
 - `dateArranged` Array of users where a date was likely arranged (e.g. personal contact info was provided)
-- `userActivity` Number of messages sent in the amount of time queried
+- `userActivity` Number of messages sent in the time period queried

 ## Requirements